 This is not without costs.
 There are fees for posting products and a commission paid to the website host for sales.
 In exchange, however, you get many of the same benefits when using a SaaS platform, like website and security maintenance.

-The biggest benefit, especially for small businesses, is increased exposure.
+The biggest benefit, especially for small businesses and startups, is increased exposure.
 Consumer convenience makes ecommerce marketplaces popular.
 Your product will likely generate more views than just a search engine.
 Some marketplaces, like Facebook and Instagram, also double as social media and can help spread brand awareness.

 Best Ecommerce Platform Solutions for Your Business